Transcendence and linear relations of $1$-periods: Set-up and Terminology

-be the isotypical decomposition of $A$.
+be the isotypical decomposition of $A$ in the category of abelian varieties up to isogeny.
 As usual, we write $X(T)$ for the character lattice of $T$.
-If $X$ is a lattice, we denote $T(X)$ the corresponding torus.
-Recall that the datum of a semi-abelian variety $G$ is equivalent to the datum of a homomorphism $X(T)\to A^\vee(\Qbar)_\Q$, see Section~\ref{sec:sa}.
+If $X$ is a lattice, we denote by $T(X)$ the corresponding torus.
+In Section~\ref{sec:sa} we have shown that the datum of a semi-abelian variety $G$ is equivalent to the datum of a homomorphism $X(T)\to A^\vee(\Qbar)_\Q$.